cfree14/forage_fish/README.md

 This GitHub repository contains all of the data and code for the following paper:

-Free CM, Jensen OP, Hilborn R (in press) Evaluating impacts of forage fish abundance on marine predators.
-In press at _Conservation Biology_.
+Free CM, Jensen OP, Hilborn R (2021) Evaluating impacts of forage fish abundance on marine predators. _Conservation Biology._.
+DOI: 10.1111/cobi.13709

 This paper was supported by funding from the [Science Center for Marine Fisheries](https://scemfis.org/).